rudyrooman/District-Traffic-Planning/README.md

 step 1: create coordinates set of crossroads

-a.select crossroads on gps visualizer
+a.define and save waypoints on gps visualizer
 http://www.gpsvisualizer.com/draw/

 b.save in gpx format.